qtxs/head-md-future-of-drawing/process/field-research/interview-01.md

 Sometimes I see random shit on fyp of instagram /tik Tok that make me think about my master thesis, (like graphic choices).
 Sorry I don't have specific exemples.

 It happens that a random song pops in my playlist and inspire me visuals or things

+I can't think of an exemple right now but I feel like that's basically the way my brain works all the time